Virginia creeper 50 PCS fresh seeds, Parthenocissus quinquefolia seeds, Grape virginia creeper, Vitis, Vines

 Li2

-Virginia creeper, Maiden grapes five-leafed, also Parthenocissus five-leafed (lat.
+Five-leafed maiden grape, or Parthenocissus five-leafed (lat.
 Parthenocissus quinquefolia)

-Tree-like deciduous vine, a species of the genus Maiden grape (parthenocissus) of the grape family (Vitaceae), the type species of this genus.
+A tree-like deciduous liana, a species of the genus Parthenocissus of the Vine family (Vitaceae), the type species of this genus.
 A fast-growing vine, in nature reaching a length of 20-30 m.
 Young shoots are reddish, then dark green.
-It grows by climbing on smooth surfaces with the help of antennae with five to eight branches ending in a sticky pad (suction cup) measuring 5 mm.
-The presence of these suckers is a feature that distinguishes this species from the closely related maiden grape attached (parthenocissus vitacea).
-The leaves are palpatosyllabic of five, less often three (more often in young shoots) leaflets.
-The leaves are petiolate ovate, attached to one central petiole.
-The tip of the leaflet is pointed, the edges are sawn.
-The leaves are green, dull above; bluish-green, pubescent below.
-In autumn, they acquire a bright red, crimson color on the sunny side and light yellow in the shade.
-Small greenish flowers are collected in apical inflorescences - strongly branched panicles with a clear central axis, on which there are from 80 to 150 flowers.
-Flowering in late spring.
-Dark blue, almost black fruits with a diameter of 5-7 mm ripen in late summer or early autumn.
-Berries contain oxalic acid, are inedible for humans, but are food for birds in winter.
+It grows by climbing along smooth surfaces with the help of tendrils with five to eight branches ending in a sticky pad (sucker) measuring 5 mm.
+The presence of these suckers is a feature that distinguishes this species from the closely related maiden vine (Parthenocissus vitacea).